Signs Of Autism During Pregnancy: Causes & Risks 2023

+Carrying a child is one of the most natural things in the world.
+However, if you’re a pregnant woman, you already know the stresses and worries this time can bring.
 You may experience a constant stream of anxious thoughts running through your head, such as, “Will this harm my baby?” or “What can I do to make sure they grow healthy and strong?”

-In this article, we’ll explore signs of autism during pregnancy and how you can reduce the risk of your unborn child developing this neurodevelopmental disorder.
+One such neurodevelopmental disorder you may worry about is autism, which can significantly impact your and your child’s life.
+In this article, we’ll explore the signs and symptoms of autism during pregnancy and how you can reduce the risk of your unborn child developing this neurodevelopmental disorder.

-Common Signs Of Autism During Pregnancy
+Common Signs Of Autism In Pregnancy

-Research hasn’t yet found common signs of autism during pregnancy for parents to look out for.
+Research hasn’t yet found common signs for parents to look out for.
 However, magnetic resonance imaging scans can detect brain abnormalities that may indicate autism pre-birth and in a child’s first two years of life.

 As a prospective parent, being aware of the risk factors associated with autism is key to reducing your unborn child’s risk of developing this neurodevelopmental disorder.
 Risk factors can be both pregnancy-related and environmental, such as:

-• Taking certain antiepileptic and antidepressant medications.
+- Taking certain antiepileptic and antidepressant medications.

-• Maternal infection.
+- Maternal infection.

-• Poor maternal health, including obesity and high-stress levels.
+- Poor maternal health, including obesity and high stress levels.

-• Exposure to toxins and harmful chemicals.
+- Exposure to toxins and harmful chemicals.

 Instead, it may require medical testing, such as magnetic resonance imaging scans, as the symptoms appear related to the child’s developing brain.